Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 ### Geometric dimensions and tolerances
 All entities, which can be imported from STEP, can be exported too.
-Please see the same item in section @ref occt_step_7_1 "Reading from STEP" to find more information.
+See the same item in section @ref occt_step_7_1 "Reading from STEP" to find more information.

 Note: OCCT use AP214 by default, so for GD&T exporting AP242 should be set manually:
 ~~~~~